-Micaela Parker is Executive Director of the Academic Data Science Alliance (ADSA).
-Before launching ADSA, Micaela served as a Program Coordinator for the Moore-Sloan Data Science Environments and an Executive Director for the University of Washington’s eScience Institute.
-At eScience, she handled operations, developed research and training programs, and participated in strategic planning and fiscal oversight working directly with university partners and funders.
+Micaela Parker is the Founder andExecutive Director of the Academic Data Science Alliance (ADSA).
+Before launching ADSA, Micaela worked for the Moore-Sloan Data Science Environments and was an Executive Director for the University of Washington’s eScience Institute.
+At eScience, she developed research and training programs, and participated in strategic planning and fiscal oversight.
+Based on her years of experience, Micaela now offers consulting for emerging data science initiatives in academia.
+Prior to her entry into data science, Micaela was a research scientist for 10 years in the University of Washington's School of Oceanography where she managed the Center for Human Health and Ocean Studies.
 She continues to hold the title of eScience Data Science Fellow and she is a Research Scholar with the Ronin Institute for Independent Scholarship.
 Micaela is an avid skier and enjoys mountain biking and snorkeling/SCUBA diving.
 She is terrible at baking and dancing, but continues to do both when no one is watching.

 Steve Van Tuyl

-ADSA Advisory Board
+Governance: The ADSA Board

-- Justin Kitzes (University of Pittsburgh)
+- Purush Papatla (University of Wisconsin-Milwaukee)

 - Talitha Washington (Atlanta University Consortium, Data Science Initiative)

 We are supported fiscally and financially by the following organizations.
 Their contributions to our efforts make all the difference.